monsterkodi/koffee/README.md

 Still here?
 Nice!

-This feature might be easier to understand with a little bit of motivation up front:
+The last feature might be easier to understand with a little bit of motivation up front:

 Let's assume we need a function `f`, whose behavior should be configurable via it's arguments.
 Let's also assume that the configuration will probably grow or change a lot over time.